-Of 180 peatland-containing countries, Indonesia has the fourth largest area of the boggy ecosystems, after Canada, Russia and the United States.
+Of 180 peatland-containing countries, Indonesia has the third largest area of the boggy ecosystems, after Canada and Russia.
 The archipelago also features the largest tropical peatland area in the world.

 Worldwide, peatlands make up more than half of all wetlands.
 They are equivalent to 3 percent of total land and freshwater surfaces.
 Built up over thousands of years from decaying and waterlogged vegetation, they store a third of the world’s soil carbon and 10 percent of global freshwater resources, according to the International Mire Conservation Group and the International Peat Society.

 Although they are vital carbon sinks, Wetlands International reports that 15 percent of peatlands have been drained for agriculture, commercial plantations and for fuel extraction, which leads to oxidization and carbon release into the atmosphere, causing global warming.

 We want you to share Forests News content, which is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 This means you are free to redistribute our material for non-commercial purposes.
 All we ask is that you give Forests News appropriate credit and link to the original Forests News content, indicate if changes were made, and distribute your contributions under the same Creative Commons license.
 You must notify Forests News if you repost, reprint or reuse our materials by contacting firstname.lastname@example.org.